Relaxed Equivariance via Multitask Learning: REMUL Training Procedure

 \subsection{Adapting Penalty Parameters during Training}

 For simultaneously learning the objective and equivariance losses, we consider two distinct approaches to regulate the penalty parameters $\alpha$ and $\beta$: {\em constant} penalty and {\em gradual} penalty.
 The constant penalty assigns a fixed weight to each task’s loss throughout the training process.
 In contrast, the gradual penalty dynamically adjusts the weights of each task's loss during training.
-For gradual penalty, we use the GradNorm algorithm introduced by \citet{chen2018gradnormgradientnormalizationadaptive}, which is particularly suited for tasks that involve simultaneous optimization of multiple loss components, as it dynamically adjusts the weight of each loss during training.
+For gradual penalty, we use the GradNorm algorithm introduced by \cite{chen2018gradnormgradientnormalizationadaptive}, which is particularly suited for tasks that involve simultaneous optimization of multiple loss components, as it dynamically adjusts the weight of each loss during training.
 It updates the weights of the loss components based on the magnitudes of their gradients, \textit{w.r.t} the last layer in the network, which is essential for the contribution of each loss.
-It also has a learning rate parameter \( \eta \), that fine-tunes the speed at which the weights are updated, providing precise control over their convergence rates (see \hyperref[gradnorm]{Algorithm \ref*{gradnorm}} for details).
+It also has a learning rate parameter \( \eta \), that fine-tunes the speed at